The Silent Wedding: History

-The early years (2006–2007)
+Early years (2006–2007)

 For almost ten years the band was a Greek-speaking heavy rock band with a discography.
 The band was called "Pyr kai Mania" (English: Fire and Fury).
 The same members decided to form a metal band with English verse, so in 2006, Jim (guitars) and Mario (vocals) formed The Silent Wedding.
 The band's name means a "Secret Agreement", combining all the diverse music influences of the band members.

 The band started playing live gigs performing their own songs and various covers, sharing the stage with many well-known metal bands and participating in many heavy metal festivals around Greece.

 The Silent Wedding EP (2008–2009)

 In 2007 they entered Underground Music Studios in order to arrange record their first songs.
 In 2008 The Silent Wedding recorded their first EP including four compositions and a live cover of the song "Sleeping in the Fire" by W.A.S.P.
-The band released the EP in 2008 and received positive feedback from magazines (Metal Hammer Greece, Rock Hard Greece etc.), radio stations and international webzines.
+The band released the EP in 2008 and received positive feedback from magazines (including Metal Hammer Greece and Rock Hard Greece), radio stations and international webzines.
 The reviewers described The Silent Wedding as a "Melodic Heavy Metal band with Prog & Power influences".

 In 2009 their new song "General Autopsy" was included in the compilation of Rock Hard Magazine "Greek Power Vol.1".
 The song was also included in the second release of The Silent Wedding EP one year later.

 Debut album and live gigs (2010–2012)

 The band started working on its debut album which was completed in 2012.
-The album entitled Livin Experiments was recorded and mixed at Underground Music Studios (Greece) and mastered at Gate Studios (Germany) by Michael Rodenberg (Kamelot, Edguy, Rhapsody of Fire etc.).
-For the album cover, the band worked with Travis Smith (Nevermore, Iced Earth, Opeth etc.).
+The album, entitled Livin Experiments, was recorded and mixed at Underground Music Studios (Greece) and mastered at Gate Studios (Germany) by Michael Rodenberg (Kamelot, Edguy, Rhapsody of Fire, and others).
+For the album cover, the band worked with Travis Smith (Nevermore, Iced Earth, Opeth, and others).

 Meanwhile, the band kept promoting its work through live shows around Greece in metal festivals (Hellenic Heavy Metal bands fest, Golden Apple Fest, Ayia Napa Youth Fest), sharing the stage with bands like Fates Warning, Firewind, Maiden uniteD, Visions of Atlantis and many more, aiming to gain experience and a stronger fan base.
-In December 2012, the band supported Maiden uniteD on their mini tour in The Netherlands with Perttu Kivilaakso (Apocalyptica) as a special guest.
+In December 2012, the band supported Maiden uniteD on their mini tour in the Netherlands with Perttu Kivilaakso (Apocalyptica) as a special guest.